YingCGooi/coin_exchange/README.md

 Some tests on buying/selling (especially `test_buy_btc_or_eth_page`) will fail a number of times due to sudden changing in prices during the time of buy/sell.
 Many tests are asserted against real-time data, so you may expect some discrepancies to occur.

+## Credits
+Icon made by [Those Icons](https://www.flaticon.com/authors/those-icons) from www.flaticon.com

+[Chartkick](https://www.chartkick.com/), together with Google Charts are used for drawing beautiful charts.

+[Crytocompare API](https://www.cryptocompare.com/api/) is used as an API source for all of the real-time pricing and historical price data.